-To prevent nighttime falls, use a nightlight for ladder climbing and clear any objects from around the bed.
-Also, children under 6 shouldn’t sleep on the top bunk.
+To prevent nighttime falls, use a nightlight for those ladder-climbing bathroom breaks — and clear any objects from around the bed.
+Also, children under 6 shouldn’t sleep on the top bunk, period.
 Find out more about furniture safety with the free app Make Safe Happen.

 And now comes the fun part: choosing a bunk bed that meets all those standards and is still somewhere your child will get psyched to sleep.
 Luckily, there are plenty of fun, elegant, fantastical and oh-so-safe bunk beds that will make you want to be a kid again — and will let your kids rule their room (and corner the sleepover market too).
 Read on for ideas.